 Just like any other Disney hotel you can forget about having to drive and can hop onto a complimentary bus to any Disney park or Disney Springs from just outside the lobby.
 Buses usually take around 20 mins and it’s a great bit of magic to start your day.

 Of course you can bring your car too if you fancy but Disney are starting to charge for this privilege.
 There’s also usually taxi’s in front of the hotel entrance and the Minnie Van service available to book for a faster journey.

 Right now Disney are also introducing a gondola system that will escort guests to Epcot and Hollywood Studios.
 Exciting right?

-I don’t think there’s enough words to describe the variety that the Landscape Of Flavours (food court) offers.
+I don’t think there’s enough words to describe the variety that the Landscape Of Flavours (food court at Art Of Animation) offers.
 From your typical pizza to build-your-own pasta dishes, stuffed meatballs, Asian chicken bowls and so much more.
 There’s something for everyone.. truly!

 Open for breakfast, lunch and dinner with options for all dietary needs.
 For example on our honeymoon Jase had to experience gluten-free Disney food for the first time.
 Sounds nerve-racking right?

 As it turns out Disney hotels have designated chefs ready to make a dish that suits your needs.
 Shoutout to Mikey (and the other fab chefs) who were able to make Jase any item on the menu.
 It may have taken a little extra time (8 mins tops) but was totally worthwhile.